-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Lockheed Martin Advanced Composite OTEC \$1,195,758 FY08 Advanced Water California Corporation Cold Water Pipe Project Power Projects FOA Draiget Description
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Lockheed Martin Advanced Composite OTEC \$1,195,758 FY08 Advanced Water California Corporation Cold Water Pipe Project Power Projects FOA Project Description

-Lockheed Martin is demonstrating an innovative cold water pipe fabrication and deployment approach that is projected to be substantially lower cost and lower risk than previous ocean thermal energy conversion (OTEC) designs.
+Lockheed Martin demonstrated an innovative cold water pipe fabrication and deployment approach that is lower in cost and risk than previous ocean thermal energy conversion (OTEC) designs.
 Commercialization of OTEC systems hinges on reducing the capital cost of key components, such as the heat exchangers, cold water pipe, and support platform for floating plants, to enable OTEC to be competitive with other renewable energy systems.
-Lockheed Martin is using a novel design and materials to form an integrated structure that enables simultaneous in-situ fabrication and deployment of the cold water pipe, thereby reducing manufacturing costs and deployment cost and risk.
+Lockheed Martin used a novel design and materials to form an integrated structure that enables simultaneous in-situ fabrication and deployment of the cold water pipe, thereby reducing manufacturing costs and deployment cost and risk.
 The project also provides data and experience related to manufacturing methods, labor, and materials costs needed to validate cost projections for the full-scale production of its cold water pipe.